 The retrospective Tatlin.
 New Art for a New World at Museum Tinguely runs until October 14, 2012.

 Vladimir Tatlin Retrospective at Museum Tinguely in Basel.
 Press Preview, Basel (Switzerland), June 5, 2012.

 > Right-click (Mac: ctrl-click) this link to download Quicktime video file.

 Interview with Dmitry Dimakov, Chief of the workshop Tatlin’s Method – Culture of Material.
 In Russian language with German translation by Anna Szech (Scientific Assistant, Museum Tinguely).
-With English subtitles (click on the “cc” symbol in the menu bar of the video player) (14:10 min.):
+(14:10 min.):

 This year the Museum Tinguely in Basel is dedicating its large summer exhibition to one of the most important figures of the Russian avant-garde: Vladimir Tatlin (1885-1953).
 It is now almost twenty years since the last comprehen-sive retrospective to be devoted to this radically innovative artist.
 The presented works will include early paintings, counter-reliefs that reach out into the surrounding space, reconstructions of his revolutionary tower, and the flying machine Letatlin.
 The exhibition is rounded off with examples of his work for the theatre.
 The Å“uvre of this outstanding artist from the watershed period at the beginning of the twentieth century will be represented in over one hundred masterpieces, mostly on loan from major collections in Moscow and St Petersburg.